A nonsymmetric version of Okounkov's BC-type interpolation Macdonald polynomials: Appendix

 Thus the Conjecture implies that, for $\al$ a partition, $Z_\al\cap\La_n^+$ consists of all partitions $\mu$ which do not include the partition $\al$.
-Compare with the case of symmetric Okounkov polynomials, see~\eqref{extravansym}. \bPP Our pictures suggest possible characterizations of the sets $V_\be(\al)$ in the Conjecture.
-These seem to be quite similar to the case of root system $A$ (see \cite[Theorem 4.5]{Kn97}) if $n=2$, $\al_1>0$, $\al_2\ge0$, or possibly for general $n$, $\al_1,\ldots,\al_{n-1}>0$, $\al_n\ge0$.
+Compare with the case of Okounkov's $BC_n$-type interpolation Macdonald polynomials, see~\eqref{extravansym}. \bPP Our pictures suggest possible characterizations of the sets $V_\be(\al)$ in the Conjecture.
+These seem to be quite similar to the case of root system of type $A$ (see \cite[Theorem 4.5]{Kn97}) if $n=2$, $\al_1>0$, $\al_2\ge0$, or possibly for general $n$, $\al_1,\ldots,\al_{n-1}>0$, $\al_n\ge0$.
 In contrast, in Figures 6 and 8, where $\al_1<0$, we see that $\la\in V_\al(\be)$ is not always given by one set of inequalities for $\la_1,\la_2$.